-It’s a tremendous time to be a residential developer in Spain even as 400,000 to 500,000 new homes remain on the market unsold.
+It’s a tremendous time to be a residential developer in Spain.
+400,000 to 500,000 new homes remain on the market unsold.

-Such glaring contradiction stems from the Spanish property market’s calamitous crash in 2008, triggered by the Global Financial Crisis, and following a well-chronicled, debt-fueled construction boom.
-It left the country’s housing market in a state of extreme dislocation that presents highly attractive investment opportunities – reflected, for instance, in the enthusiastic reception for the IPO of Neinor Homes in late March.
+Such glaring contradiction stems from the Spanish property market’s calamitous crash in 2008.
+Triggered by the Global Financial Crisis, and following a well-chronicled, debt-fueled construction boom.
+It left the country’s housing market in a state of extreme dislocation.
+That presents highly attractive investment opportunities.
+This is reflected, for instance, in the enthusiastic reception for the IPO of Neinor Homes in late March.

-Housing transactions rose by about 14% last year, underpinned by the regions of Barcelona and Madrid, with strength also coming from Málaga and Alicante.
+Housing transactions rose by about 14% last year, underpinned by the regions of Barcelona and Madrid.
+Also Málaga and Alicante show to grow stronger.
 The Spanish Housing Price Index rose 4.5% last year and CBRE projects that it will rise by about 5% in 2017.
-These positive figures must be placed in the context of how far the market fell and for how long it languished after the severe beating it took during the crash.
+These positive figures must be placed in the context of how far the market fell.
+But also for how long it languished after the severe beating it took during the crash.
 Considerable obstacles block the market’s return to normality, chief of which is its dysfunctional supply pipeline.

 On the face of it, Spain appears to have new homes aplenty to satisfy buyers’ demand until at least 2020.
-The reality, however, is very different: about half of the inventory dates from the boom times and will probably never sell because of its poor quality, location and questionable legality.
-The crisis caused a dearth of development in the most dynamic cities, where job creation has been significantly above the country’s average, creating an acute shortage of new or refurbished homes for these buyer-demand recovery times.
+The reality, however, is very different.
+About half of the inventory dates from the boom times and will probably never sell because of its poor quality, location and questionable legality.
+The crisis caused a dearth of development in the most dynamic cities, where job creation has been significantly above the country’s average.
+In turn creating an acute shortage of new or refurbished homes for these buyer-demand recovery times.

 The precipitous slump in property and land prices devastated Spain’s developers, leaving few survivors.
-Mounting insolvencies triggered a wave of foreclosures by banks and other lenders, estimated at €200-300 billion of non- or sub-performing loans.
+Mounting insolvencies triggered a wave of foreclosures by banks and other lenders, estimated at €200-300 billion of non-/sub-performing loans.
 Creditors currently own a significant portion of the country’s zoned development sites with full connection to services.
-Few, however, are inclined to proceed with the projects planned for these plots, leaving the way clear for those well-capitalized developers to unlock them.
+Few, however, are inclined to proceed with the projects planned for these plots.
+This leaves the way clear for those well-capitalized developers to unlock them.

-As banks write down loans to repair their balance sheets, a process aided by the creation of Spain’s “bad bank” in 2012, development plots are trickling onto the market.
+Banks write down loans to repair their balance sheets.
+A process aided by the creation of Spain’s “bad bank” in 2012 as development plots are trickling onto the market.
 Land prices fell as much as 90% during the crash, highlighting the depth of distress of Spain’s financial system and offering an attractive entry point for taking on projects.
-Meanwhile, competition for business is so fierce among construction companies that the fixed-price turnkey contracts on offer will ensure that developers can lock in attractive returns.
+Meanwhile, competition for business is fierce among construction companies.
+The fixed-price turnkey contracts on offer will ensure that developers can lock in attractive returns.